-- Our SENDCo is a designated safeguarding lead and works very closely with the other designated safeguarding leads in school to ensure that all CYP are well supported in their wellbeing. - Our PSHE curriculum supports the needs of all CYP including those with SEND. - For those CYP with particular social and emotional needs, targeted intervention groups are made available.
-We also have a part time qualified counsellor on site to engage with identified CYP who have significant needs. - At Oakmeadow, we have qualified members of staff who support CYP with a range of emotional needs including recognising emotions, self-esteem, social skills, friendship skills, anger management, loss and bereavement. - Our Anti-Bullying Policy outlines the school's approach to all instances of bullying.
+- Our SENDCo is a designated safeguarding lead and works very closely with the other designated safeguarding leads in school to ensure that all CYP are well supported in their wellbeing. - Our PSHE curriculum supports the needs of all CYP including those with SEND. - For those CYP with particular social and emotional needs, targeted intervention groups are made available. - At Oakmeadow, we have qualified members of staff who support CYP with a range of emotional needs including recognising emotions, self-esteem, social skills, friendship skills, anger management, loss and bereavement. - Our Anti-Bullying Policy outlines the school's approach to all instances of bullying.
 All CYP are taught about bullying and how to prevent it. - Clear and consistent behaviour policy application promotes positive behaviour and is used across school, and also promoted during assembly time.